Dies Irae (band): Biography

-In July 2003 Dies Irae for the first time appeared on the stage.
-During the "Empire Invasion Tour 2004" they played alongside bands like Hate, Lost Soul and Esqarial.
-The deal with Metal Blade was terminated and shortly after the band signed a new deal with MMP, including new album and DVD releases.
-The third and latest effort Sculpture of Stone was recorded at Hertz Studio and includes 9 songs.
-The album was released in Poland on 19 May 2004 and the band hit the road again, playing 9 gigs along with bands like Trauma, Sceptic, Shadows Land.
+In July 2003, Dies Irae appeared on stage for the first time.
+During the "Empire Invasion Tour 2004", they played with bands like Hate, Lost Soul and Esqarial.
+The deal with Metal Blade ended and the band signed a new deal with MMP, including new album and DVD releases.
+The third and latest effort, Sculpture of Stone, was recorded at Hertz Studio and includes nine songs.
+The album was released in Poland on 19 May 2004 and the band toured again, playing nine shows with bands like Trauma, Sceptic, Shadows Land.
 Vitek from Decapitated replaced Doc, due to his hand injury.
 Japanese, European and US releases of Sculpture of Stone were fixed in autumn 2004.
-At the beginning of 2005 at TV Studio Dies Irae shot a gig for the forthcoming DVD release and in February they hit the road along with bands like Decapitated, Hate and Crionics in "The Ultimate Domination Tour 2005".
+At the beginning of 2005, Dies Irae filmed a show for the forthcoming DVD release, and in February, they toured with bands like Decapitated, Hate and Crionics in "The Ultimate Domination Tour 2005".

-In 2009 the band released a DVD/CD, The Art of an Endless Creation, including live footage, the band's most successful album Sculpture of Stone and bootleg recordings.
-The release is in part a tribute to late Drummer "Doc" who died suddenly in 2005.
+In 2009, the band released a DVD/CD, The Art of an Endless Creation, including live footage, the band's most successful album, Sculpture of Stone, and bootleg recordings.
+The release was partly a tribute to late drummer "Doc", who died suddenly in 2005.
 All members of the reconstituted Dies Irae continue to perform with other groups.
 Novy is a member of Nader Sadek, Mauser is playing in UnSun, while Hiro is a member of Sceptic.